LambdaLabsML/distributed-training-guide/05-training-llama-405b/README.md

 The method we are using is kind of a hidden method in pytorch, but this is actually exactly what [accelerate uses under the hood](https://github.com/huggingface/accelerate/blob/v0.34.2/src/accelerate/accelerator.py#L1492) so rest assured that it is a "standard" way of doing it:

-This piece of code has to go **after** the FSDP constructor!!!
+This piece of code has to go **after** the fully_shard bits!!!
 I'm not exactly sure of the reason, but it doesn't work before the FSDP initialization.

 ```python
 from torch.distributed.algorithms._checkpoint.checkpoint_wrapper import (